NickGrunert/master-thesis/modules/00_intro.typ

     While the value of elevation data is well-established for traditional CV and standard #abr("DL") segmentation models, its integration specifically with foundational models like #abr("SAM") is still an emerging area.
     The following are examples of such approaches:

-    Elevation Data for Refinement: The STEGO @intro18 framework utilizes features from a self-supervised DINO model for initial segmentation and subsequently refines the results using a #abr("CRF") that incorporates #abr("nDSM") information in a post-processing step.
+    Elevation Data for Refinement: The STEGO @intro18 framework utilises features from a self-supervised DINO model for initial segmentation and subsequently refines the results using a #abr("CRF") that incorporates #abr("nDSM") information in a post-processing step.

-    #abr("SAM") for 3D Point Clouds: SAMNet++ @intro16 adapts #abr("SAM") for 3D LiDAR point clouds (SAM LiDAR) by segmenting a 2D rasterized, colorized representation based on color as well as texture information, followed by refinement via PointNet++ @intro17.
+    #abr("SAM") for 3D Point Clouds: SAMNet++ @intro16 adapts #abr("SAM") for 3D #abr("LiDAR") point clouds (SAM LiDAR) by segmenting a 2D rasterised, colourised representation based on colour as well as texture information, followed by refinement via PointNet++ @intro17.
-    In this case, initial segmentation relies on color in the 2D projection rather than on 3D geometry directly.
+    In this case, initial segmentation relies on colour in the 2D projection rather than on 3D geometry directly.

     == Tools <section:tools>
     A variety of tools were used during this work.
-    In the context of research, in addition to manual inquiries through search engines, Perplexity AI @perplexity was employed as a contemporary search engine that utilizes artificial intelligence to locate relevant sources.
+    In the context of research, in addition to manual inquiries through search engines, Perplexity AI @perplexity was employed as a contemporary search engine that utilises artificial intelligence to locate relevant sources.
-    Moreover, Connected Papers @connectedpaper was utilized to identify related publications for particular sources.
+    Moreover, Connected Papers @connectedpaper was utilised to identify related publications for particular sources.

     The implementation phase was executed through the utilization of Google Colab @colab, a cloud-based collaborative coding platform, to circumvent the necessity for local setup and to leverage cloud-based #abr("GPU").
-    The integrated Google Gemini AI @gemini was utilized for minor code completion; however, this was only the case for non-complex tasks of negligible importance.
+    The integrated Google Gemini AI @gemini was utilised for minor code completion; however, this was only the case for non-complex tasks of negligible importance.
     Additionally, it was used during debugging processes to identify errors.
     However, this approach yielded at most modest success.